ashwinb/llama-stack/CONTRIBUTING.md

 git clone https://github.com/meta-llama/llama-stack.git
 git clone https://github.com/meta-llama/llama-stack-client-python.git
 cd llama-stack
-LLAMA_STACK_DIR=$(pwd) LLAMA_STACK_CLIENT_DIR=../llama-stack-client-python llama stack build --template <...>
+LLAMA_STACK_DIR=$(pwd) LLAMA_STACK_CLIENT_DIR=../llama-stack-client-python llama stack build --distro <...>
 ```

-### Updating Provider Configurations
+### Updating distribution configurations

-If you have made changes to a provider's configuration in any form (introducing a new config key, or changing models, etc.), you should run `./scripts/distro_codegen.py` to re-generate various YAML files as well as the documentation.
-You should not change `docs/source/.../distributions/` files manually as they are auto-generated.
+If you have made changes to a provider's configuration in any form (introducing a new config key, or
+changing models, etc.), you should run `./scripts/distro_codegen.py` to re-generate various YAML
+files as well as the documentation.
+You should not change `docs/source/.../distributions/` files
+manually as they are auto-generated.

+### Updating the provider documentation

+If you have made changes to a provider's configuration, you should run `./scripts/provider_codegen.py`
+to re-generate the documentation.
+You should not change `docs/source/.../providers/` files manually
+as they are auto-generated.
+Note that the provider "description" field will be used to generate the provider documentation.

 ### Building the Documentation